Extremality of Rational Tails Boundary Strata in $\overline{\mathcal{M}}_{g,n}$: Main Results

-\begin{remark} The map $\varepsilon$ does not contract elliptic tails with marks, and pushing forward by any of the forgetful morphisms which forget marks on an elliptic component kills the class.
-As such, there is no clear strategy towards extending Proposition \ref{prop:danglingelliptic} in meaningful ways using these particular techniques. \end{remark}

 Building on the work of \cite{fulgerlehmann2016}, some of our results may be extended to the \emphbf{pseudoeffective cone} $\overline{\text{Eff}}_d(\Moduli_{g,n})$, defined as the closure of the effective cone in the usual $\mathbb{R}^n$ topology on $N_d(\Moduli_{g,n})$.
-In particular, Lemma \ref{lem:maintool} (and hence Corollary \ref{cor:gammainclusion}) may be extended to show extremality in the pseudoeffective cone.
+In particular, Lemma \ref{lem:maintool} may be extended to show rigidity and extremality in the pseudoeffective cone: as discussed in \cite[Remark 2.7]{chencoskun2015} and \cite[Example 4.17]{fulgerlehmann2016}, Proposition \ref{prop:indexbound} extends to the pseudoeffective cone, and the proof in Lemma \ref{lem:maintool} then carries through directly.
+The argument in Lemma \ref{lem:cartesian} also readily extends to the pseudoeffective cone, and thus the results which rely directly on these lemmas generalize to the pseudoeffective cone.